 A significant difference between jQuery UI and Kendo UI is support for a DataSource component.

-Currently, a DataSource-like component called Dataview is under development for jQuery UI.
+A DataSource-like component called Dataview has been discussed for jQuery UI, but is currently on hold.
 You can read more about its progress on the wiki page for Dataview.

 The DataSource component is a powerful abstraction of data in Kendo UI and is fundamental to the way in which databinding is conducted with widgets.
 While the concept of databinding of local and remote data source is supported in jQuery UI, no such abstraction exists.

 From the demo page for the DataSource component:

 The DataSource component is powerful abstraction of Kendo UI and provides developers with the ability to perform local and remote databinding quickly.

 jQuery UI does not provide a framework for data visualizations.

 Kendo UI provides a library of data visualizations through Kendo UI DataViz, an API that provides Pie, Line, Bar, Column, and Scatter charts to your applications and websites.

 Kendo UI DataViz automatically uses SVG or VML to render rich data visualizations, depending on the capabilities of the browser.
 This makes it possible to render Kendo UI DataViz charts in [many] environments, from older browsers, like IE7, to mobile browsers on platforms like iOS and Android (Opera and the Android browser v3 and up).